dgaydukov/cert-ocpjp11/files/BinaryMath.md

 ### Converting negative numbers
 There are 4 ways to store signed numbers:
-* sing-magnitude - the most simple to understand.
+* sign-magnitude - the most simple to understand.
 We just use most-significant-bit to store sign, so bit representation of positive and negative is almost the same:
     * problems:
         * 2 ways to represent 0
         * addition and subtraction require different behavior